-But my love of breakfast goodies can create quite the conflict.
-That’s why there are recipes like this one.
+I am most definitely not a morning person, but my love of breakfast goodies can create quite the conflict.
+That’s why there are recipes like this apple cinnamon baked French toast.
 You can put most of it together in the evening, let it refrigerate overnight, then just do a little bit more to get it in the oven the next morning.
 Even a non-morning-person like me can handle that!

 Essentially, this is a bread pudding.
 It’s just geared a bit more toward breakfast than traditional bread puddings.
 I had some gorgeous Pink Lady apples sitting on my countertop, so I put one of those to good use here, along with some cinnamon and pecans.

 If you like, sprinkle a little confectioners’ sugar on top of each serving and pour on a little maple syrup, too.
 But I’ll tell you that it’s perfectly delicious without adding anything extra.
 This is definitely my new go-to recipe for a special breakfast!